 Affiliate Disclosure: I publish various content marketing strategies, online business ideas, blogging tutorials, review articles, and discount offers on my blog.
 My content may contain some affiliate links for products/services I use, love, and recommend.
 If you take action (i.e., subscribe or make a purchase) after clicking one of my affiliate links, I’ll earn an affiliate commission at no additional cost to you.
 It helps me in creating more helpful content like this.

-How to create a responsive website from scratch is one of the frequently asked questions by the newbies and aspiring bloggers.
+“How to create a WordPress website from scratch” is a frequently asked question by beginners and aspiring bloggers.

-No matter you want to build a hobby blog or a professional website, this responsive web design tutorial will help you.
+Whether you want to build a hobby blog or a professional website, this responsive web design tutorial will help you.

-Later you can monetize it using Affiliate marketing, Google AdSense or even drop shipping can give you lots of money.
+Later you can monetize it using Affiliate marketing, Google AdSense, or even drop shipping can give you lots of money.

 Self-hosted WordPress site is not compulsory, but it’s not optional too.